-- What does our linear regression analysis predict given current carbon dioxide levels?
+- What does our linear regression analysis predict given current carbon dioxide levels of about 400 ppm?

 The current consensus among working climate scientists is that the globe will warm +5 ℃ on average over the course of the Twenty-first Century.
 The increase is expected to be smaller than average near the equator and greater than average near the poles.
 Since the Vostok ice cores were collected in Antarctica, our prediction of approximately +10 ℃ is right in line with those made by more sophisticated means.

 Correlation is not causation, however.
 Graphs like those used in this problem cannot tell us whether carbon dioxide affects temperature, temperature affects carbon dioxide, or some third factor is affecting both.
 We need a theoretical model that describes which way the cause and effect work.
 That model is described in more detail in the section of this book that deals with heat transfer by radiation.